patronage/bubs-timber/README.md

 ## Developer Setup

-This repo is configured for VS Code, notably including extensions and settings that run Prettier on `.scss` and `.php` files.
+This repo is configured for VS Code/Cursor, notably including extensions and settings that run Prettier on `.scss` and `.php` files.
 We also have a number of [tasks](https://code.visualstudio.com/docs/editor/tasks) that we refer to by name.
 If you are using a different editor, then you can always look at the .vscoded/tasks.json to map those to the underlying shell commands.

 ## Getting up and running